yaqwsx/bcthesis/symdivine.md

 Interpreter in \symdivine operates between input \llvm bit-code and a multi- state space exploration algorithm.
-It acts as an abstraction layer that provides explicit program representation in form of a  multi-state space graph to the exploration algorithms instead of the implicit form (\llvm bit-code).
-In this subsection we provide general overview of the interpreter operation and in detail we describe parts related to the interaction with data store, as understanding the interaction is essential for our work.
+It acts as an abstraction layer that provides explicit program representation in form of a multi-state space graph instead of the implicit one to the exploration algorithms.
+In this subsection we provide general overview of the interpreter operation and in detail we describe parts interact with data store, as understanding the interaction is essential to our work.

-Interpreter is represented by the `Evaluator` class in the source code and provides a similar interface to the state generators of explicit-state model checking tools like \divine.
+Interpreter is represented by `Evaluator` class in the source code and provides a similar interface to the state generators of explicit-state model checking tools like \divine.
 After initialization of the interpreter with an input \llvm bit-code, it provides a reference to so-called working multi-state (we will refer it as "working copy") and provides several functions that can be used to modify this working copy.
 Exploration algorithm then can write a multi-state to the working copy and use the interface of the interpreter to modify it and examine it.
 Following functions are available:

-* `initial` function constructs an initial multi-state in the working copy -- a multi-state of a program just after the start of the main thread and the call of the `main` function.
+* `initial` function constructs an initial multi-state in the working copy -- a multi-state of a program just after the start of the main thread and the call of `main` function.

-* `advance` function sequentially constructs all possible successors of the working copy, caller is notified by a callback function about newly produced successor.
+* `advance` function sequentially constructs all possible successors of the working copy.
+Caller is notified by a callback function about newly produced successor.

-* `is_empty` function returns true iff the set of possible memory valuations of the working copy is empty.
+* `is_empty` function returns true if the set of possible memory valuations of the working copy is empty.

-* `is_error` functions return true iff there is a violated assertion or memory corruption (e.g. access beyond array boundaries) in working copy.
+* `is_error` functions return true if there is a violated assertion or a memory corruption (e.g. access beyond array boundaries) in working copy.

 * `push_prop_guard` functions filters possible memory valuations of the working copy using a given predicate.